SkyeWrenbrook/soc-analyst-labs/windows/concepts/lsass.exe.md

 ## Example

+A SOC analyst is reviewing processes on a Windows system and observes an instance of "lsass.exe".

+Normal observation:
+- Path: C:\Windows\System32\lsass.exe
+- User: SYSTEM
+- Single instance running

+Suspicious scenerio:
+- 'lsass.exe' is found running from C:\Users\Public\lsass.exe
+- Multiple instances of 'lsass.exe' are observed
+- The process is spawned by an unusual parent process

+These deviations may indicate masquerading malware or unauthorized access attempts and should be investigated furtehr.

 ## Key Takeaways
 - Verify both process path and parent process to detect anomalies
 - Multiple instances of LSASS should be treated as a high-priority alert